 Until you are sure of him/her, put your child in a diaper or training pants.
 But if you are only going out for a short time and you can easily get to a toilet, dare!
 Tell him/her to go to the potty before leaving and take some clothes to change.
 Plan frequent stops over longer distances and avoid making him/her drink too much just before leaving.

-If my child refuses to defecate on the potty?
+What if my child refuses the potty?

-He/she used the potty but no longer wants to?
+What if my child has used the potty but no longer wants to?

 It is common for a child to seem to regress in learning after successful episodes on the potty.
 If this is the case, refrain from arguing and do not get discouraged.
 Start the process all over again, helping him or her pay attention to how his or her sphincters feel.
 Above all, do not forget to congratulate him/her when he or she makes progress.

-He/she is not ready yet?
+What if my child is not ready yet?

 Consult a doctor if, despite your encouragement, your child is over 4 years old and refuses the potty, seems unable to hold back or shows no interest in potty training.
 The doctor can then try to find the reasons for this refusal or difficulty, whether psychological or physiological.